Gforcex/OpenGraphic/README.md

 #### Path tracing
 * [minpt](https://github.com/hi2p-perim/minpt) A path tracer in 300 lines of C++
 * [GLSL-PathTracer](https://github.com/knightcrawler25/GLSL-PathTracer) :thumbsup: A GLSL Path Tracer
+* [path_tracer](https://github.com/MomentsInGraphics/path_tracer) :thumbsup:  An educational path tracer written in C using Vulkan to supplement a lecture series on path tracing.
 * [PSRayTracing](https://github.com/define-private-public/PSRayTracing) A (modern) C++ implementation of the first two books of the Peter Shirley Ray Tracing mini-books
 * [rayn](https://github.com/termhn/rayn) A small path tracing renderer written in Rust.
 * [TrueTrace-Unity-Pathtracer](https://github.com/Pjbomb2/TrueTrace-Unity-Pathtracer)  A passion projects that has been going on for awhile, finally at a place where I feel comfortable tentatively uploading it to Github for others